gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy shrugged.
 "Aright."
-She took it,
-turned it over,
-then shrugged again and slipped it over her arm.

-The crystal power indicator came to life, orange yellow green blue and then a steady glowing violet.
+He placed it in her palm.
+With a faint hum it began to glow.

 "Whoa," Sindy breathed.
-She pointed at the path---

----just as Mama Roo came around the corner of the house with a basket full of freshly-picked blueberries.
-There was a faint thrumming sound.
-"Whoops!" she exclaimed,
-stumbling over a bulge in the path that hadn't been there a moment before.

-Sindy's eyes went wide.
-"Did I do that?"
+"It is supposed to do that?"

-Maddy looked at Special Leaf.
-"She's---she's a special like you?"

-"Not like me,"
+"Only for Makers,"
-the old tortoise said,
+the old tortoise said.

-taking the sonic back from Sindy and fitting it around his arm once again.
-"Most of us can only ever master one piece of tech, and even that takes years.
+There was a moment of stunned silence.
+"I'm not a Maker," Sindy protested weakly.
+"I'm---I'm just a throwback."

+"Sindy!"
+Mama Roo said sharply, setting a tray of cookies carefully on the porch railing.
+"We don't use that word in this house."

+"Some folks use a different word,"
+Special Leaf said.
+"They call people like you 'originals'.
 You, young lady, have a very rare gift.
-You can use all of it,
-just like the Makers themselves."
+You can use all of the tech the Makers left behind, not just odds and ends like the mayor's zap gun."

-Mama Roo gaped,
-the basket of blueberries in her arm forgotten.
+The three roos gaped at him.
 "I beg your pardon?"
+Mama Roo finally said.

 The tortoise picked up his cup of tea.
+"It's very rare," he said,
-"It sometimes happens with people who are...different," he said, quiet but excited.
+quiet but excited.
-"It's why buttons and gadgets work for you when they won't work for anyone else."
+"It's why buttons and levers work for you when they won't work for anyone else."

 "Plausible," Dockety buzzed.
 "Improbable events have occurred with surprising frequency."

-"You will need training," Special Leaf went on.
-"Lots of training, and lots of practice.
-But for now, let's just keep this to ourselves."

-"I'm a *special*?"
-Sindy said wonderingly.

-Maddy hugged her.
+Maddy hugged her sister impulsively.
 "Always knew you were special," she said into her sister's ear.

 "Well, this calls for a toast," Mama Roo said.